-- Tap and hold (long tap) to change AF/AE lock.
-The auto focus and auto exposure will be referenced to the tapped area.
+- Tap and hold (long tap) to change the AF/AE lock.
+The autofocus and auto exposure will be referenced to the tapped area.

-Please note, Galaxy S10 Camera app automatically hides the status bar.
+Please note that the Galaxy S10 Camera app automatically hides the status bar.
 You can swipe down from the top of the screen to overlay the status bar temporarily.

 The community will help you find the answer.